JoseJuan1011/PHP-Form/README.md

 ## IMPORTANT DISCLAIMER

-This project is not built for production, it was a project that I have done several years ago, but I wanted to give it a little edge, and in the way solve some issues that appeared by the time I checked on the project again.
-And in the way show my knowledge, or expertise in PHP, even if it's not my first programming language.
+This project is not built for production, it was a project that I did several years ago, but I wanted to give it a little edge, and in a way, solve some issues that appeared by the time I checked on the project again.
+Also, the purpose of this project is to show my knowledge, or expertise in PHP, even if it's not my first programming language.

-Apart from that, it's important to notice the native language of the web app it's **Spanish**, so if you want to check it, take this into account.
+Apart from that, it's important to take into account the native language of the web app, which it's **Spanish**, in case you wanted to check it.

 ## What can you do with PHP-Form?